starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 <!--
 Quotes and Images:
 Images: Ooze, Fragmentary Truth, Product Employees.
-Qoutes: "You work with idiots?
+Quotes: "You work with idiots?
 Then you have labor problems."
 "The ones with energy often have the worst ideas."
 "Of course organizing falls apart next to entrenched apathy.
 "Few people have an appreciation for how sound affects their daily activities."